Checklist for Obtaining a Handgun License

 Start here for the application.

-During that process, you will be given a chance to print a checklist.
-Do that, as it includes a barcode
+During that process, you will be given a chance to schedule fingerprinting at a vendor near you.

 The state-mandated training class takes about 4 hours to complete, followed by a short written test, and a shooting proficiency test.
 The class fee